vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORQQAL LIST REPORT.md

  property | value
 --- | ---
- label | ORQQAL LIST REPORT
+ label | {::nomarkdown}ORQQAL LIST REPORT{:/}
- tag | LRPT
+ tag | {::nomarkdown}LRPT{:/}
  routine | [ORQQAL](http://code.osehra.org/dox/Routine_ORQQAL_source.html)
- return value type | ARRAY
+ return value type | {::nomarkdown}ARRAY{:/}
- description | Returns a list of allergens, severity and signs/symptoms in a reportformat which can be used in a \detailed\ display.
-This RPC was set upto support the listing of allergies when selected from the Patient Postingslist.
+ description | {::nomarkdown}Returns a list of allergens, severity and signs/symptoms in a reportformat which can be used in a \detailed\ display.
+This RPC was set upto support the listing of allergies when selected from the Patient Postingslist.{:/}

 ### Method description